-The Exchange will continue to accept #1 and #2 plastics for the forseeable future.
-For now in the co-mingled recycling bins, and in the future we may separate and bale 1, 2 and 4 (film) plastics.
+The Exchange will continue to accept all plastics for the forseeable future.
+It will go in your co-mingled recycling bins.
+In the future we hope to begin accepting 1, 2, 5 and 4 (film) plastics separated by number.

 But the bottom line is there is nothing particularly redeeming about any plastics, especially single-use plastics.
 We need to stop purchasing these materials.
 When we are shopping we need to pick the ketchup that comes in a glass bottle rather than at plastic bottle.
 We need to pressure supermarkets to buy products in glass and metal containers, and request those materials from their suppliers.